Crises of Communication: Sustainability and Trumpism

 Faced with such overwhelming disorder, how can anyone retain a sense of sanity?
 We can protest, advocate for change, and try to amplify ‘reasonable’ voices, but as we’ll see, whether these efforts have the desired effect is largely out of our hands.
 One might speculate that a Trump victory would worsen the Middle East conflict (and the conflict in Ukraine), but, as citizens of the world, we have no ballot for de-escalating global tensions.
 People outside the U.S. cannot vote in American elections, and even if Kamala Harris were to win, there’s little reason to assume that U.S. policy would suddenly prioritize humanitarian investment in preserving lives and infrastructure abroad—the very foundations of a decent existence.

 The other option is to try to make sense of the seemingly senseless, not to justify what’s happening but to deepen our understanding and foster empathy, even with those we might otherwise label as perpetrators of harm.
-We have to move beyond simplistic judgments of good and evil.
-Strangely enough, Luhmann’s anti-humanistic theory might aid in this endeavor, as it places individuals outside the bounds of society, such that we can shift blame from souls to systems.
+To ease tensions one has to move beyond simplistic judgments of good and evil.
+Strangely enough, Luhmann’s anti-humanistic theory might aid in this endeavor, as it places individuals outside the bounds of society, such that we can shift our blame from souls to systems.
 In Luhmann’s view, social dynamics operate autonomously, driven by complex systems that rarely align with individual intentions.
 In many ways, Luhmann’s thinking aligns with the ideas of several twentieth-century French theorists, such as Baudrillard, Foucault, Deleuze, and Derrida.
 However, his approach is less dramatic and, in a stereotypically German way, more detached and methodical.
 While he shares many of the French theorists’ insights into power, society, and structural dynamics, he refrains from moral interpretations, neither labeling these dynamics as inherently good nor bad.
-Instead, he offers a cool, almost clinical description of society—a detached analysis that seeks to understand social mechanisms without prescribing judgment.
+Instead, he offers a distant, almost clinical description of society—a detached analysis that seeks to understand social mechanisms without prescribing judgment.
 His perspective allows us to look past personal blame, seeing dysfunction not as a failure of character but as a product of systemic logic that no one person controls.

 Beyond Good and Evil